Varan Bhai Gurdas: Background

 Bhai Gurdas was a first cousin of Mata Bhani, mother of Guru Arjan Dev.
 He was the first scribe of Guru Granth Sahib and a scholar of great repute.
 From his work it is clear that he had mastery of various Indian languages and had studied many ancient Indian religious scriptures.
+It is said that the motivation for Gurdas to write the first var was due to Guru Arjan requesting him to complete an authentic work of literature documenting and detailing the life of Guru Nanak.